 In the United States, acne is one of the most commonly encountered visible skin disease in dermatology.
 This is particularly true for individuals between 15 and 40 years of age.
 Acne is the most common condition in the U.S. and affects up to 50 million Americans each year.

 Dealing with acne can be stressful.
 If you have ever tried multiple skincare products without success, it can be a disheartening experience.
-Anyone who suffers from acne knows that it can be tough to look for an effective treatment.
-From products that are too dehydrating to products that make the skin oily, it seems like there is no clear solution.
+Trying to find an effective treatment after all others have failed or even made things worse (drying up the skin or making it too oily) can also be worrying.

-As the time goes by and women get older, persistent acne is most usually affected by a hormonal imbalance.
+As the time goes by and women get older, acne that remains a constant issue is usually due to a hormonal imbalance.
 A possible solution for those with hormonal activity is evening primrose oil.
 Though hormonal balance is conventionally treated with birth control, not all women can use birth control and primrose has far fewer side effects.

-Evening primrose oil is beneficial to add to your skincare routine.
+Evening primrose oil is said to be good to add to your skincare routine.
 It has been a widely studied natural oil over the years and shown to have acne-fighting abilities.
 It has been known for treating hormonal imbalance in the body.
 This, in turn, helps reduce acne and breakouts on the face.

 Evening primrose oil comes from the plant of the same name (Evening Primrose plant) and its derived from its seeds and like many essential oils it is full of healthy acids.
 Two of the most useful fats are gamma-linolenic acid (GLA) and omega-3, omega-6 and omega-9.
 This is why it can have some medical properties for minor ailments such as acne.
 These healthy fatty acids are said to be useful in its treatment because it acts as an anti-inflammatory, provides skin protection and helps lock moisture in our skin so it doesn’t dry out.